 The first reason to opt for new window trim is if it has worn out and no longer looks presentable.
 Weather, moisture and insects can cause the trim to discolor, splinter and rot.

 The second reason to replace window trim is if it no longer fits with the style of the windows and your home.
-Replacing your windows presents you with the opportunity to give your windows a complete makeover, upgrading to a more modern looking trim.
-However, if you have other windows in your home with the existing trim style that you are not planning to update, or if you like you trim style and are concerned about finding something similar – you may want to consider salvaging your trim for use around your newly installed windows.
+Replacing your windows presents you with the opportunity to give your windows a complete makeover, upgrading to a more modern-looking trim.
+However, if you have other windows in your home with the existing trim style that you are not planning to update, or if you like your trim style and are concerned about finding something similar – you may want to consider salvaging your trim for use around your newly installed windows.

 Choose window trim material carefully to make it last longer

 If you do replace your trim, you'll want to know that some materials require more maintenance than others.
 Materials such as plastic or vinyl offer lower maintenance than wood or aluminum, and may need to be repainted far less often.

 If you still prefer wood exterior trim for its classic style or historic appeal, make sure you are ready to commit to the upkeep.
 Paint or seal all sides of each piece of wood (including the side that will face the house) before installing it.
 This can help keep out moisture and insects for longer.

 Do you need to replace the interior trim?